IPod: Connectivity

 Originally, a FireWire connection to the host computer was used to update songs or recharge the battery.
 The battery could also be charged with a power adapter that was included with the first four generations.

 The third generation began including a 30-pin dock connector, allowing for FireWire or USB connectivity.
 This provided better compatibility with non-Apple machines, as most of them did not have FireWire ports at the time.
 Eventually, Apple began shipping iPods with USB cables instead of FireWire, although the latter was available separately.
 As of the first-generation iPod Nano and the fifth-generation iPod Classic, Apple discontinued using FireWire for data transfer (while still allowing for use of FireWire to charge the device) in an attempt to reduce cost and form factor.
 As of the second-generation iPod Touch and the fourth-generation iPod Nano, FireWire charging ability has been removed.
 The second-, third-, and fourth-generation iPod Shuffle uses a single 3.5 mm minijack phone connector which acts as both a headphone jack or a USB data and charging port for the dock/cable.

 The dock connector also allowed the iPod to connect to accessories, which often supplement the iPod's music, video, and photo playback.
-Apple sells a few accessories, such as the now-discontinued iPod Hi-Fi, but most are manufactured by third parties such as Belkin and Griffin.
+Apple sold a few accessories, such as the now-discontinued iPod Hi-Fi, but most are manufactured by third parties such as Belkin and Griffin.
 Some peripherals use their own interface, while others use the iPod's own screen.
 Because the dock connector is a proprietary interface, the implementation of the interface requires paying royalties to Apple.

-Apple introduced a new 8-pin dock connector, named Lightning, on September 12, 2012 with their announcement of the iPhone 5, the fifth-generation iPod Touch, and the seventh-generation iPod Nano, which all feature it.
+Apple introduced a new 8-pin dock connector, named Lightning, on September 12, 2012, with their announcement of the iPhone 5, the fifth-generation iPod Touch, and the seventh-generation iPod Nano, which all feature it.
 The new connector replaces the older 30-pin dock connector used by older iPods, iPhones, and iPads.
 Apple Lightning cables have pins on both sides of the plug so it can be inserted with either side facing up.

 Bluetooth connectivity was added to the last model of the iPod Nano, and Wi-Fi to the iPod Touch.